SorerBOT/ysp.h/README.md

                         |
                   Low Address (e.g., 0x...FFE4)
 ```
-What we can see in this diagram, is that when a function is being called, it first a `Return Address` which is basically the next instruction which needs to be executed after the function invocation is complete.
-Aferwards, it
+What we should learn from this diagram is that when a function is being called, it first pushes a `Return Address` which is simply the next instruction which needs to be executed after the function invocation is complete.
+It was previously stored in the `RIP` register, but we now need it for the current function, so storing it is the only option.
+We are primarily interested in this value, because if we have the address of an instruction inside a function we can usually lookup the function name using a function like `dladdr`.
+Additionally, the `RBP` register's role is to keep track of the highest stack-address, meaning the FIRST stack-address owned by the current function, the reason why we use ```asm push rbp``` as the first instruction of the function, is that we are on the brink of starting a new function, and the new function wants to know its limits, particularly what is the highest stack-address it is allowed to interact with and for that it needs to free up the `RBP` register and so as not to lose the previous, or calling function's `RBP`, we simply push it onto the stack.
+Lastly, the `RSP` register, serves as complementary to the `RBP` pointer, limiting the stack from the bottom, by indicating which is the lowest stack address accessible from the current function.

+Now that we got the rust off our assembly game, we can describe our sampling algorithm, called stack walking:
+1. **Start**: get the current value of `RIP` which is just a register.
+2. **Symbolize**: use `ldaddr` to get the current function's name.
+3. **Stack Walk**:
+    * Read `[RBP+8]` to get the previous `RIP`
+    * Symbolize: use `dladdr` to get the calling function name.
+    * Use `[RBP]` to get the calling function's `RBP`
+4. Repeat until the calling function's `RBP` / `RIP` point to nonesense.

+An important note is that we are not actually going to be using `dladdr` throughout the runtime of the program, but we are going to store all the addresses, and parse them using `dladdr` after the entire program finished executing, or something along those lines.

+Another important note is that we would have to compile with the `-fno-omit-frame-pointer` flag, as we would not necessarily have `RBP` updated with the bottom of the stack (highest address) available to us otherwise.